dbolser/registry-factory/README.md

 $ pip install registry-factory
 ```

-Or from local clone, with
+Or from a local clone, with

 ```bash
 $ conda env create -f env-dev.yaml